fkie-cad/Logprep/doc/source/user_manual/configuration/input.rst

    The connectors :code:`DummyInput`, :code:`JsonInput` and :code:`JsonlInput` are mainly designed
    for debugging purposes.

-   Furthermore, it is suggested to enable the :code:`HMAC` preprocessor to ensure no temparing of processed events.
+   Furthermore, it is suggested to enable the :code:`HMAC` preprocessor to ensure no tempering of processed events.

    .. code:: yaml